Shearwater, the Mullumbimby Steiner School invites your students to get involved in this year’s Wearable

 students from adolescence to adulthood.
 The students’ engagement in the experience teaches them logic,

 consequences and cause and effect; encourages and fosters heartfelt idealism and cultivates will, so they

 can go into the world as responsible, confident and capable adults.

-Wearable Arts 2019 involved more than 200 Shearwater high school students as musicians, actors, writers,
+The production involves more than 200 Shearwater high school students as musicians, actors, writers,

 filmmakers and editors, lighting and audio technicians, carpenters, dancers, singers, tailors, artists, set and

 prop designers and makers, choreographers, photographers, graphic designers, stage hands, models,

 judges, ushers, and caterers.

 Year after year, the event features sold-out performances, entertaining more than 1,000 members of the community to breathless reviews.